soapsrc/soapsrc/README.md

-### Hello World 👋
+### README

 Hello World!
-I'm Sophia, a software developer based in Canada.
-I am currently a computer science undergraduate student at the University of Calgary.
-I am seeking opportunities to continue building technology solutions and ideas at a company with a highly cooperative and fast-paced work environment.
-I am recently completing a 16-month co-op position where I have gained experienced in identifying and evaluating risks, mitigation and control activities, and business process designing.

-My involvement with the Information Services team at Cenovus has sparked further interest in connecting with clients and creating lasting impressions on them.
-The leadership and collaboration skills that I have improved upon during this internship has made me more well-rounded as they add onto my strong technical and critical-thinking skills previously established from computer science.
+I'm Sophia, a software developer, web designer, and game engineer based in Canada.
+I graduated from the University of Calgary with a computer science undergraduate degree in 2022.
+I am currently working as a C++ game engineer at one of the largest video game publishing companies in the world.

-- 🔭 I’m currently working on: completing univeristy projects
+- 🔭 I’m currently working on: web design freelancing
 - 👯 I’m looking to collaborate on: general front-end development projects
 - 🤔 I’m looking for help with: Ruby on Rails, Cloud-based architecture
 - 💬 Ask me about: web-development, the software development lifecycle, UX/UI Design, OOP, SQL